modswift/mod_swift/README.md

 - Yes `mod_swift` itself could be avoided by including the .c in the Swift module.
 Yes, you can even statically link Swift including its runtime.
 Let me know if this is interesting, I have a branch which does exactly that.
-- There is one big bet in the code: Officially there is no way to invoke a Swift function from C, only the other way around!
-  In other words: it is pure luck that
-  [this works](Sources/mod_swift/mod_swift.c#L47) and is ABI compatible with C.
 - If you would want to debug the stuff in Xcode - `/usr/sbin/httpd` is under [macOS SIP](https://support.apple.com/en-us/HT204899).
 - On macOS 10.11 starting Apache with -X crashes a few seconds after the last request was received.
 Maybe just SIGPIPE or sth.
 10.12 looks fine.
-- Unloading is an issue.
-I think the Apple and GNUstep Objective-C runtimes cannot be properly unloaded (I've heard there is a great runtime that can).
-  No idea what the situation with 'pure Swift' is.
-- Would be cool if Swift 4 would get a proper `extern C {}`.
 - Yes, Apache content handlers are not [Noze.io](http://noze.io/) like asynchronous but run in a traditional, synchronous thread-setup.
 - Apache varargs funcs are not available since Swift doesn't support such.
 We